skimicrobe/OmicsBridge/README.md

 # OmicsBridge

-OmicsBridge is a workflow for characterizing the multi-omics signatures in multi-level clusters from integrated multi-omics data.
-More generally, the multi-level clusters answers the question "What are the microbiome, enzyme, and metabolic signatures in the clusters that are associated with phenotype?"
-Furthermore, "which signatures are contributing to the enriched pathways in relation to phenotype?"
+OmicsBridge is a workflow designed to characterize multi-omics signatures within multi-level clusters derived from integrated multi-omics data.
+More broadly, these multi-level clusters address the question: "What are the microbiome, enzyme, and metabolic signatures within the clusters associated with a given phenotype?"
+Additionally, they help answer: "Which signatures contribute to the enriched pathways related to the phenotype?"

 This repository contains all the code and processed datsets necessary to reproduce the results Contact the author at suyeonkim [at] unomaha.edu.
 This version has been tested for OSX.

-*Note: The work is currently in manuscript preparation.*
+*Note: This work is currently the process of manuscript preparation.*

 ----------------------------------------------------------------------
 ## Features